Katarina Barley: Education and early career

-She was called to the bar in 1998 and worked as a lawyer with the major Hamburg corporate law firm Wessing & Berenberg-Gossler (now Taylor Wessing, following the merger with a British law firm) until 1999.
+Barley was called to the bar in 1998 and worked as a lawyer with the major Hamburg corporate law firm Wessing & Berenberg-Gossler (now Taylor Wessing, following the merger with a British law firm) until 1999.
 She then worked as a legal adviser for the state government of Rhineland-Palatinate until 2001, when she became an assistant to constitutional judge Renate Jaeger in Karlsruhe.
 She worked in Luxembourg as a German representative to the Maison de la Grande Région/Haus der Großregion, a cooperation forum for Luxembourg and neighbouring German, French and Belgian regions, from 2005 to 2006.

-From 2007 to 2008 she was a judge of the Trier district court and at the Wittlich local court.
+From 2007 to 2008, Barley was a judge of the Trier district court and at the Wittlich local court.
 From 2008 to 2013 she was an adviser on bioethics to the Rhineland-Palatinate State Ministry of Justice and Consumer Protection.
 She left this position when she was elected to Parliament in 2013.

 Political career

 Barley joined the Social Democratic Party of Germany in 1994.
 In her parliamentary work, Barley represented the constituency of Trier for the Social Democratic Party of Germany.
 Barley served as a member of the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigning committee chairpersons based on party representation.
 She was also a member of the parliamentary body in charge of appointing judges to the Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).
 In 2014, she was appointed to serve on the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.
 On the Committee on Legal Affairs and Consumer Protection, she served as her parliamentary group's rapporteur on voluntary euthanasia.

 In 2014, Barley briefly served as a member of the Committee on the Affairs of the European Union.
 In addition to her committee assignments, she is a member of the German-British Parliamentary Friendship Group.
 Within the SPD parliamentary group, Barley belonged to the Parliamentary Left, a left-wing movement.

 Secretary-General of the SPD, 2015–2017

 In 2015, Barley was proposed by party chairman Sigmar Gabriel to succeed Yasmin Fahimi in the role of general secretary of the SPD, one of the party's most senior positions.
-From March 2017, she served under the leadership of Martin Schulz and managed the launch of the party's campaign for the national elections.
+Since March 2017, she served under the leadership of Martin Schulz and managed the launch of the party's campaign for the national elections.